namely/docker-protoc/README.md

-# gRPC/Protocol Buffer Compiler Containers
+# gRPC/Protocol Buffers Container Toolkit

-This repository contains support for various Docker images that wrap `protoc`, `prototool`, `grpc_cli` commands with [gRPC](https://github.com/grpc/grpc) support in a variety of languages removing the need to install and manage these commands locally.
-It relies on setting a simple volume to the docker container, usually mapping the current directory to `/defs`, and specifying the file and language you want to generate.
+This repo builds a docker container the `protoc` command line utility, several gRPC plugins, and several grpc tools.
+It is meant to provide a swiss army knife docker container for all your gRPC needs.
+In multi-team environments this is essential to provide specific configurations to teammates.

 ## Features

 - Docker images for:
   - `grpckit` a default container with all the goodies
   - `protoc` with `grpckit/protoc`
+  - `buf`, containing the https://buf.build/ toolkit.
-- Support for all C based gRPC libraries with Go and Java native libraries
+- Support for all C based gRPC libraries
+  -
+- Go, including Gogo, Gogo Fast and Micro
+- Scala and Java native libraries
+- grpc-web
+- The following additions:
+  - protoc-gen-lint
+  - protoc-gen-doc
+  - protoc-gen-validate
+  - protoc-gen-govalidators
+  - protoc-gen-rbi (Ruby Sorbet Types)
+  - renderizer

 If you're having trouble, see [Docker troubleshooting](#docker-troubleshooting) below.

-> Note - throughout this document, commands for bash are prefixed with `$` and commands
-> for PowerShell on Windows are prefixed with `PS>`.
-It is not required to use "Windows
-> Subsystem for Linux" (WSL)

 ## Tag Conventions

-For `protoc` a pattern of `<GRPC\_VERSION>_<CONTAINER\_VERSION>` is used for all images.
+A  tag pattern of `<GRPC\_VERSION>_<CONTAINER\_VERSION>` is used for all images.
 Example is `grpckit/protoc-all:1.28_0` for gRPC version `1.28`.
 The `_0` suffix allows for inter-grpc releases as necessary.
 The `latest` tag will always point to the most recent version.

+It is highly recommend to pin to a specific gRPC version in your toolchain for repeatable builds.

 ## Contributing